godalming123/things-i-can-do/README.md

 # things-i-can-do
-a series of programs containing things i can do
+a series of small programs containing things i can do